-NYSC Threatens Sanctions Against Institutions Uploading Unqualified Corps Members
+NYSC Threatens Sanctions against Institutions Uploading Unqualified Corps Members

 Oghenevwede Ohwovoriole in Abuja

-The National Youth Service Corps (NYSC) has threatened to sanction any Corps Producing Institution (CPI) uploading unqualified prospective corps members (PCMs).
+National Youth Service Corps (NYSC) threatened to sanction any Corps Producing Institution (CPI) uploading unqualified Prospective Corps Members (PCMs).

-NYSC Director General, Brig.
-Gen. Nafiu Olakunle, gave the warning in Abuja at the opening of the 2026 Batch ‘A’ Mobilisation Workshop, with the theme, ‘Enhancing Service Delivery Across the NYSC Mobilisation Value Chain.’
+NYSC Director-General, Brig.-Gen. Nafiu Olakunle, gave the warning in Abuja, at the opening of the 2026 Batch “A” Pre-Mobilisation Workshop, with the theme, “Enhancing Service Delivery Across the NYSC Mobilisation Value Chain.”

-He warned that the scheme would not hesitate to sanction any erring CPI that is found wanting.
+He warned that the scheme would not hesitate to sanction any erring institution.

 “CPIs should be aware that the NYSC NDHQ will not hesitate to impose appropriate sanctions on any CPI found to violate established standards,” he said.